Ruoxuann/monster-rogue-game/README.md

 ## Features

 * Turn-based simulation between Monster and Rogue
-* Visualized dungeon display in the terminal
+* Visualized dungeon display in the terminal shown below ('@' represents for rouge, A-Z represents for monster, and '.' is the path that both can go through)
 * Dynamic dungeon layout parsing from `.txt` files
 * Rogue strategy: